Thomas-De-Praetere/CrystalMod/README.md

 smaller power plants and smaller power equipment.

 ## Todo
+* overflow can be dedined by `1-abs(height-water)` which is 1 when they are the same and less other (same is when they cut)
 * Height is nice for landscape but use different larger noise for water
 * Create indicator function to set value of one thing to zero to allow others the win. (when you cannot compare them)
 * Just let the max win when we can compare them.
 Height between 0 and 100.
 Water wins when water*100>height.
 Actual height is -1 when water wins to make sure that all other things lose.
 Or multiply the range with the height to scale.
 This makes sure the chance is not 1 but the actual value (is this what _base is used for?)